ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 data_16s  = readDiscreteCharacterData("data/16s.nex")
 ```

-We "concatenate" the two datasets into a single alignment.
+We *concatenate* the two datasets into a single alignment.
 We also extract some useful information from the alignment that we will need later.
 ```
 # concatenate them into one alignment
 data = concatenate(data_cytb, data_16s)